spdx/spdx-3-model/model/Licensing/Properties/deprecatedVersion.md

 ## Description

-A deprecatedVersion for a ListedLicense or ListedLicenseException on the SPDX License List specifies which version release of the License List was the first one in which it was marked as deprecated.
+A deprecatedVersion for a ListedLicense or ListedException on the SPDX License List specifies which version release of the License List was the first one in which it was marked as deprecated.